harishdasari/WP-Settings-API-Wrapper-Class/readme.md

 Alternatively you can add **Sections** and **Tabs** as well.

-Full list of input field emamples, section and tabs.
+Full list of input field emamples, sections and tabs.

 1. **To add Text Input**